 Alaska Car Rental

 You can rent a car in Alaska from all the major brands: Hertz, Avis, Thrifty, Dollar, Budget, Enterprise, Alamo, National.
-There are also local operators like Alaska Auto Rental and Alaska 4x4 Rentals.
+There are also local operators like Alaska 4x4 Rentals, Alaska Auto Rental, Arctic Outfitters - Dalton Highway Car Rentals, Alaska Overlander, or Denali Highway Jeep.
 And you’ll find rental offices in every major city and some smaller towns; you don’t have to rent your car in Anchorage.

 Here are the upsides to renting a car in Alaska: Roads are safe and easy to navigate, cars are every bit as modern as those you’ll find in the Lower 48, driving is cheaper and faster than the train (and more reliable than the bus), and you can travel at your own pace.